-Since you only get to make that first impression once, you’ve got to make it the best it can possibly be.
-Poor spelling, grammar and formatting, gives your audience the impression that you are unprofessional, lack an eye for detail or you’re simply too slapdash to care.
+Proofreading your book is a crucial step in every publishing journey.
+Since you only get to make that first impression once, you can’t be sloppy when it comes to proofreading.
+Poor spelling, grammar and presentation gives your audience the impression you’re unprofessional, lack an eye for detail or simply too slapdash to care.

 Not great, right?

 So don’t leave it to chance.
 Bookmark these 10 top tips to ensure your manuscript sparkles and wows your readers.

 Of course you should make your computer’s inbuilt spellchecker your first port of call because it will pick up typos.
 However, don’t rely solely on your spellchecker – your work isn’t completely error-free just because you’ve used the F7 key.
 I find the editor (even in the most up-to-date version of Microsoft Word) still highlights ‘inaccuracies’ that aren’t inaccuracies.

 Keep a dictionary/thesaurus handy and always query any suggestions made by your spellchecker.
 As you proofread your work, you might discover you overuse particular words/phrases too.
 If so, do a search (CTRL+F) to see just how many times you’ve used that phrase or word.
 Then make a list of alternatives you could replace it/them with and start fixing.

 Reading your work aloud and at a slow, controlled pace means your brain is less likely to auto-correct mistakes.
 You’ll be more likely to spot missing words, get a better feel for the flow, and see if you need to step up your punctuation.
 You could always try the ‘READ ALOUD’ function in Word too.

 Reading from paper is much easier than your computer screen – and it’s better for your eyes and your concentration levels.
 Plus you get to play teachers and use a red pen (tell me it isn’t just me who likes to play teachers?!).

 Use a ruler & check line by line